RoshanMTWTFS56789/business-analysis-portfolio/01-retail-order-fulfilment-improvement/requirements-agile/README.md

 # Requirements and Agile Evidence

-This folder contains Business Analysis and Agile documentation, including epics, user stories, acceptance criteria, sprint planning, Definition of Ready, Definition of Done and traceability evidence.
+This folder contains the Business Analysis and Agile delivery evidence for the Retail Order Fulfilment Improvement Project.

+## What is included
+- Agile delivery approach
+- Scrum roles
+- MVP definition
+- Epics
+- User stories
+- Acceptance criteria
+- Sprint plan
+- Definition of Ready
+- Definition of Done
+- Risks and dependencies
+- Requirements traceability matrix

+## Purpose
-These artefacts show how the project was structured for incremental delivery and stakeholder feedback.
+The purpose of this folder is to show how the business problem was translated into structured requirements and delivery artefacts.

+This evidence demonstrates Business Analyst and IT Business Analyst capabilities, including requirements analysis, stakeholder-focused user stories, acceptance criteria, Agile delivery planning and traceability from business need to project output.